SamG101-Developer/SPP-Primer-2/Writerside/topics/3-13-Binary-Expressions.md

 The code is converted into the following:

 ```
-let x = case value then
+let x = case value of
     is type(value)::PassState { value }
     is type(value)::FailState { default }
 ```